HanzhouLiu/XYScanNet/README.md

 The following table lists our released pretrained models and qualitative visual examples.
 All models are available from Google Drive.

-PS: We are still double-checking whether all released models and images match with the paper.
+PS: We have trained multiple versions of XYScanNet.
+We are still double-checking whether the released models and images match with the paper results.

 | Dataset         | Trained On       | Model Weights                                                                 | Sample Results Preview |
 |-----------------|------------------|-------------------------------------------------------------------------------|-------------------------|